AyushGupta51379/MPhil-Thesis-Documents/README.md

+### Copyright: Reproduction prohibited: No work can be copied from these documents without the written consent of the author: Ayush Gupta

 # MPhil-Thesis-Documents

 The MPhil thesis of Ayush Gupta (author), completed at HKUST, is a testament to his extensive research conducted between 2020 and 2022.
 The focus of this work spans several areas, including Data Science, Machine Learning, and Software Engineering.
 While this thesis encapsulates the primary components of the research, it doesn't entirely encompass the full range of scientific and engineering efforts put forth by the author.

 ### Report and Presentation Uploaded

-### Copyright: Reproduction prohibited: No work can be copied from these documents without the written consent of the author: Ayush Gupta

-### Contribution: Although the project was a group project, this MPhil Thesis represents 80% or more of the author's direct research on this project.
+### Contribution: This MPhil Thesis represents 90% or more of the author's direct research on this project.

 ### Abstract